 The most level gradients can be accessed from Reservoir Rd (signed for Hednesford Hills Raceway).
 Although parking is limited here it is possible to walk on the top of the hills and get great views across the rest of Cannock Chase.

 A waymarked walk of approximately 3Km (2 1/2 miles) guides the more able around the LNR.
 The route starts and finishes at the Museum of Cannock Chase.
 The way markers are spaced at about 250m intervals and are designed to be used as seats.

-For 10 years the Countryside Service has been restoring this internationally rare habitat with the method used being adopted by others in the West Midlands and Staffordshire Heathlands Partnership.
+For over 10 years the Countryside Service has been restoring this internationally rare habitat with the method used being adopted by others in the West Midlands and Staffordshire Heathlands Partnership.
 Others call our approach the "Cannock Method".